 For vegan alfredo, queso, and other pourable cheeses, silken tofu is key.
 It’s often blended with cornstarch and cashews and then heated over the stove to activate the thickening properties of cornstarch.
 We’re officially declaring tofu to be the most versatile food in the vegan arsenal—watching it go from a slippery white blob to bubbling queso is magical.

-Try these recipes: Vegan Alfredo Sauce With Silken Tofu and Easy, 4 Step Vegan Portabello Benedict With Hollandaise Sauce
+Try these recipes: Easy, 4 Step Vegan Portabello Benedict With Hollandaise Sauce and Vegan Carrot Lox Toast With Herbed Cheese

 3 Creamy dessert fillings